The Power of the Flying Rowan Tree, Woe of the Witches

 The people believed that on that evening and night (Beltane) the witches were abroad and busy casting spells on cattle and stealing cows’ milk.
 To counteract their machinations, pieces of rowan-tree and woodbine, but especially rowan-tree were placed over the doors of the cowhouses, fires were kindled by every farmer and cotter.

 Rowan tree wood have been used for carving rune staves and for rituals.
-Rowan tree bark by debs-eye / flickr.
+Rowan tree bark. (debs-eye / CC BY NC ND 2.0 )

-Two additional methods of protection have been put forward by other sources.
+Two additional methods of protection related to this tree have been put forward by other sources.
 The practice of affixing two sprigs of rowan tree wood together with a red twine in the shape of a cross has been reported as a common practice in some parts of Scotland.
 This charm would then be worn or contained in a pocket.
 This was used in conjunction with a song that accompanied the charm to aid in the protection from spells and other influences of witchcraft.
-It has been reported that others believe that a staff made from rowan wood wards off spirits of the forest from the sylvan wonderer.
+Others believed that a staff made from rowan wood wards off spirits of the forest from the sylvan wonderer.

 - Christmas tree has its roots in ancient customs